rene78/BitcoinMythBusters/README.md

 </details>

-## Bitcoin Fails As a Currency/fails as a means of payment
+## Bitcoin Fails As A Currency / Cannot Scale

-> ***The slow transaction time, high fees, and volatility disqualify Bitcoin for everyday use as a payment method.***
+> ***The volatility, slow transaction time and high fees disqualify Bitcoin for everyday use as a payment method.***

 **Rebuttal**
 ```
 The volatility should decrease as Bitcoin stores more value due to greater adoption and maturity.
 Slow transaction times and the resulting high transaction costs can be solved with the help of layers, which are built on top of the Bitcoin settlement layer.
-The most popular being the "Lightning Network" at the moment, which enables almost instantanious transactions for neglible fees.
+The most popular being the "Lightning Network" at the moment, which enables almost instantanious transactions for negligible fees.
 ```
 <details>